dev2lead/uppersafe-osfw/README.md

 To prevent these websites from being blocked, you can specify them as a list in the configuration file.

-In case you want to edit the default list, you can use a magic keyword `.tld` that will match any top level domain and some specific second level domain names.
+In case you want to edit the default list, you can use a magic keyword `tld` that will match any top level domain and some specific second level domain names.
 For example, `domain.tld` will match all of the following cases:

 - `domain.uk`